-It’s been a long held belief that certain kids perform well in math because of innate abilities or IQ scores.
-A study from Stanford University, though, reveals a positive attitude toward math may be a stronger predictor of excelling in the subject.
+It’s been a long-held belief that certain kids perform well in math because of innate abilities or IQ scores.
+A study from Stanford University, though, reveals a positive math mindset may be a stronger predictor of excelling in the subject.

 It’s All About Attitude